knative/docs/docs/install/installing-istio.md

 EOF
 ```

-**Note:** This installation method is not production ready and is for development purposes only.
-For a more stable method,
-use Helm.
-For more information about the Helm installation method, see [Installing Helm](https://helm.sh/docs/intro/install/).

 After you install the cluster local gateway, your service and deployment for the local gateway are both named `cluster-local-gateway`.
 You do not need to update the `config-istio` configmap under the `knative-serving` namespace, because Knative Serving can use
 the local gateway cluster-local-gateway by default.